-Top Dead Center (TDC) for any internal combustion engine refers to; the point when the piston is at the absolute top of its stroke.
+Top Dead Center (TDC) refers to, the point when the piston is at the absolute top of its stroke.

-So, A piston can be at Top Dead Center (TDC) on the compression stroke and on the exhaust stroke.
+So, a piston can be at Top Dead Center (TDC), on the compression stroke or on the exhaust stroke.

-As a general reference point, or when installing a distributor, Top Dead Center (TDC) on the compression stroke is required.
+As a general reference point, or when installing a distributor, (TDC) on the compression stroke is required.

-Usually it can be found by looking at timing marks; but on some engines these marks may be lost or hidden.
-Fortunately there’s an easy way to discover top dead center without the use of any timing marks.
+So, top dead center, can usually be found, by looking at timing marks.
+But, on some engines, these marks may be lost or hidden.
+Fortunately, there’s an easy way to discover top dead center, without the use of any timing marks.

-So, Being able to accurately find Top Dead Center (TDC) is a critical step; no matter what engine you are working with.
-There are different ways to do it; but in this article we wanted to show you a simple, quick; and practically foolproof method for finding Top Dead Center (TDC).
+So, being able to accurately find Top Dead Center (TDC) is a critical step, when working on any engine.
+Consequently, there are actually many ways to do it.
+But, in this article we wanted to show you a simple, quick and practically foolproof method for finding it.

-Whenever you are doing a rebuild, building a new engine; or simply want to check and make sure the timing marks on your damper are still accurate.
+Like, when your, building an engine or want to make sure, the timing marks on your damper are correct.

-So, If you’re relatively new to engine work and have ever pulled, or need to pull, the distributor or damper from your engine; finding Top Dead Center (TDC) on piston #1 becomes an instant priority.
-Finding Top Dead Center (TDC) is an essential skill for assembling and tuning engines; and is even a necessity for performing some engine diagnostic tests, such as a cylinder leak down test.
+So, if you’re relatively new to engine work and have never, pulled the distributor or damper from your engine.
+Then, finding Top Dead Center (TDC) on piston #1, becomes an instant priority.
+Finding Top Dead Center (TDC), is an essential skill, for assembling and tuning engines.
+And, is even a necessity for performing some engine diagnostic tests, such as a cylinder leak down test.

 What Is Top Dead Center (TDC)

-Simply put, Top Dead Center (TDC) is the position of an engine’s piston; when it is at the very top of its stroke.
+Consequently, (TDC) is the position of an engine’s piston, when it is at the very top of its stroke.

-Depending on weather you need to be on the compression stroke or not; there are many methods that you can use:
+Depending on whether you need to be on the compression stroke or not, there are many methods:

 - Compression tester